vkagansky/RepData_PeerAssessment1/README.md

 ## Introduction

+Important:
+There is a Repreducable Resarach Peet Assessment PDF file - pdf version of the HHTML output.
+If something is wrong with HTML, clease look at pdf.:

 It is now possible to collect a large amount of data about personal movement using activity monitoring devices such as a [Fitbit](http://www.fitbit.com), [Nike